Book 1 of the Olivia Series CLICK FOR FREE DOWNLOAD

 The problem: Mourning is black, the orphaned son of runaway slaves, and reluctant to travel and work with a white girl.
 He especially fears the private agents from the south who patrol the free states, hunting fugitive slaves.

 Olivia believes she and Mourning can make their partnership work and they set off together.
 All goes well, despite the drudgery of survival in an isolated log cabin.
 Incapable of acknowledging her feelings for Mourning, Olivia thinks her biggest problem is her unrequited romantic interest in their young, single neighbor.
 Until she is betrayed and violated and her world falls apart.

 Strong-willed, vulnerable, and compassionate, Olivia is a compelling protagonist on a journey to find a way to do the right thing in a world in which so much is wrong.

-- Olivia, Mourning has been accepted as a featured selection for Library Journal‘s curated SELF-e collections.
+- Featured selection for Library Journal‘s curated SELF-e collections.

-- Olivia, Mourning has been awarded a place on the Awesome Indies list of quality independent fiction.
+- On the Awesome Indies list of quality independent fiction.